Do you like whoopie pies?

-Here’s the bigger star.
-I decided I liked the smaller ones better, since the star’s “arms” (seriously, what do you call them?) were shorter & less prone to breakage.
-But I think it would still work.
+I decided I liked the smaller stars better, since the star’s “arms” (seriously, what do you call them?) were shorter & less prone to breakage.
+But I think the larger ones would still work.
 Also, I’m bringing these to a barbecue where there will be more than 1 dessert, so mini is more conducive to sampling. 🙂

 For the icing…